Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_Linux_1/LNX-07/LNX_bash_scripting.md

 ### Overcome challenges
 1)
-I created a directory called scripts with the mkdir command.
-I added this directory to the PATH variable, by editing the bashrc file with vim, see result.
+I created a directory called scripts1 with the mkdir command.
+I added this directory to the PATH variable, by using the command
-To check if directory is added I used echo $PATH.
+export PATH="/script1:$PATH", To check if directory is added I used the command echo $PATH.
+To permanently add to $PATH I added the export command to the end of the .bashrc file with the command vim ~/.bashrc.

 Next I made a .sh file called firstscript with vi.
 With echo 'text' >> filename, the script appends text to the file.
 The script has no execute permission so I added this with the chmod u+x filename.
 To check if it works i run ./scriptname.
-I had to rewrite the code to make the path specific to the file.
-Because another file was created.
-Now with the path rewritten, it succeeded to add the text to the file.

 For the next exercise I created a new script, with commands to install, enable and activate apache2, the httpd and to show the status.
 Made the script executable to run.
 See results which commands I used.
 I added -y to automatic answer with yes.

-2)